Study Materials Available

 Question

-Every organism, including humans, begins life as a single cell known as the _____.
+Most organisms, including humans, begin life as a single cell called a _____.

 Answer